Chloe Lukasiak Considers Returning To ‘Dance Moms’ If Abby Lee Miller Leaves

 “Maybe the federal government will help us with that,” Chloe replied, referring to the ALDC coach’s pending bankruptcy fraud case.

 This is not the first time that Chloe Lukasiak threw shade at her former dance coach.
-As reported by Inquisitr, when the Dance Moms alum won the 2015 Teen Choice Award for Choice Dancer, she took the opportunity to threw a subtle diss Abby’s way.
+As previously reported by the Inquisitr, when the Dance Moms alum won the 2015 Teen Choice Award for Choice Dancer, she took the opportunity to throw a subtle diss Abby’s way.

 “To anyone who has ever been told that they can’t do it, they shouldn’t do it, or they aren’t good enough, ignore it.
 Do it anyways and prove them wrong,” she said.